serverlessworkflow/specification/specification.md

 ## Specification Goals

-At the core of the Serverless Workflow specification is its [JSON Schema](schema/workflow.json).
+At the core of the Serverless Workflow specification is described via its [JSON Schema](schema/workflow.json).
 This schema defines the workflow model.
-It can also be used for generation of many different artifacts such as APIs and SPIs.
-We plan to provide these in the near future, and hope to expand them to many different languages.
-This specification also strives to provide a TCK with a set of tests soon, whose implementations can be used to test conformance to the specification.
+It can also be used for generation of many different artifacts such as APIs and SPIs and SDKs.
+Currently the specification provides SDKs for [Go](https://github.com/serverlessworkflow/sdk-go) and [Java](https://github.com/serverlessworkflow/sdk-java) and and we hope to expand this list in the future.

+We also strive to provide a Technology Compatibility Kit (TCK) which provides a suite of tests used for testing specification conformance.

-The specification relies on runtime implementations to adopt the markup and provide execution semantics.
+The specification relies on runtime implementations to adopt the workflow definitions and provide execution semantics.

-With all this in place, the overall goal of the Serverless Workflow Specification is to provide a JSON/YAML based markup which can be used to model serverless orchestration workflows that are executable with many different runtimes and thus on many different cloud/container platforms.
+With all this in place, the overall goal of the Serverless Workflow Specification is to provide a JSON/YAML based workflow definition which can be used to model serverless orchestration workflows executable on different runtimes and thus on many different cloud/container platforms.

 <p align="center">
 <img src="media/spec/spec-goals.png" height="400px" alt="Serverless Workflow Specification Goals"/>